KhasrurRahman/LipoZentrum-Dr.-Heck-UI/README.md

 - Create database schema for **<span style="color:rgb(255, 0, 0)">patient</span> and <span style="color:rgb(255, 0, 0)">admin</span>** table on **Prisma** file.
 - Install Prisma migration for migrate different table from prisma
 - setup **<span style="color:rgb(255, 0, 0)">Prisma Studio</span>** to get the GUI of our databse to get a vizualization to work with the database more easily

+### 3. <span style="color:rgb(0, 176, 80)"><u>(30.06.2025) - project Status and updates:</u></span>

 ---
 ## <span style="color:rgb(199, 112, 112)">Feedback and Approval</span>

 **Backend Design and arrangement:**
+1. Admin Dashboard:
+   - Total spend time in application - done
+   - Categorise patients (parameter: time spend in application, booking status, level gamification feature, connecting to other users)
+2. All patients list: - done
+   - Filter options: doctors, 1st, 2nd, 3rd, 4th surgery, pre-consultation, post-consultation,age, zip-code - **done**
+3. Single Patient Details (example): - done with one question
+   - Height, weight
+   - Please delete blood type
+   - Pre-existing conditions
+   - Birthday (automated birthday wishes)
+   - Surgery Appointment
+   - Who’s the doctor?
+   - Insurance status
+   - How can we send documents in secure way?
+Encrypted
+   - Need overview which documents where send
+   - What was talked on the phone with patient?
+3. Appointments:
+   - Consultation or Re-presentation after the healing year can automatically be booked
+   - Surgery appointments can only be requested (need to be checked with team)
+4. New Contacts
+   - From where do they come?
+Just created a user account?
+Or also from social media?
+   - Does application replaces our social media account?
+   - Can we link social media and create a blogpost page in application?

 **Form Field:**